 How Are These Problems Different From Problems with Other Types of Cookware?

-Without going into detail about every type of cookware (we have several articles about other types of cookware in our Cookware archives), we'll just say that no other type of cookware contains the potentially dangerous chemicals that nonstick cookware contains.
+Without going into detail about every type of cookware (we have several articles about other types of cookware, including our Guide to Safe, Healthy Cookware), we'll just say that no other types of cookware contain the potentially dangerous chemicals that nonstick cookware contains.

 It's true that other cookware may leach some substances that aren't ideal, such as nickel in clad stainless steel cookware and iron from cast iron.
 However, only nonstick cookware contains unknown chemicals and potential carcinogens.
 None of the substances that leach from stainless or cast iron are potentially deadly.
-They will only cause problems for people with existing nickel or iron issues.
+They will only cause problems for people with nickel or iron issues (and often, they don't leach enough to cause problems for people with existing issues).

 Enameled cast iron cookware may contain minute amounts of lead and cadmium.
 However, these have only been detected in the external enamel, and not on the cooking surface.
-Thus, the potential for danger here is very, very low (though it is something you may want to be aware of).
+Thus, the potential for danger here is extremely low (though it is something you may want to be aware of).

-Also, the landfill issue is almost nonexistent for clad stainless, cast iron, carbon steel, and copper cookware, all of which last for decades and are also recyclable.
+Also, the landfill issue is low for clad stainless, cast iron, carbon steel, and copper cookware, all of which last for decades and are also recyclable.

-The landfill issue is relevant for glass-based cookware such as Pyrex and Corningware because they can't be recycled at all.
+The landfill issue is relevant for glass-based cookware such as Pyrex and Corningware because they can't be recycled.
 However, glass-based cookware can last for decades, so landfill concerns aren't as significant as they are for nonstick cookware.

 The upshot: Both PTFE and ceramic nonstick cookware have the most potential health hazards and environmental issues of all types of cookware.